RSPwFPGAs/opae-xilinx/README.md

 <a name="overviewopaeportfimandafu"></a>
 ### FIM and AFU design
 To be discoverable and managable by the OPAE PCIe driver, the design of FIU(FPGA Interface Unit, the PCIe interface logic) should be compliant with the OPAE specification.
-So a major design effort is put into the FIM(FPGA Interface Manager) part, which is a static 'Shell' that resides persistantly on the FPGA.
+So a major design effort is put into the FIM(FPGA Interface Manager) part, which is a static 'Shell' that resides persistantly in the FPGA.

 Based on the 'Shell', a design flow of the AFU(Accelerator Function Unit), which is a dynamic 'Role' that can be swapped in and out of the FPGA, is setup to utilize open-source projects supporting HLS, such as [BISMO](https://github.com/EECS-NTNU/bismo), [VTA](https://github.com/apache/incubator-tvm/tree/master/vta), [HeteroCL](https://github.com/cornell-zhang/heterocl) and [Vitis Library](https://github.com/Xilinx/Vitis_Libraries) L1 modules.